aio-libs/aiohttp/docs/web_reference.rst

       In resolving process if request's path starts with *prefix* then further resolving is passed to *subapp*.

-      You may use variables in *prefix*.
-If a matched resource in the sub-application defines another variable with the same name, the sub-application's match result will override the *prefix*'s match result.
+      You may use variables in *prefix*.  ``request.match_info`` has the matched variables defined by this *prefix* along with the variables defined by the matched resource.

-      In web handlers, all overridden results can be accessed via ``maps`` attribute of ``request.match_info`` object as it is a merged view (:class:`collections.ChainMap`) of all nested dynamically prefixed
-      sub-applications in the reversed order.
+      If there are variables with duplicate names in prefixes and resources, the innermost values are exposed on the match info, but you still have access to the overridden values via its ``maps`` property.

       :param str prefix: path's prefix for the resource.

       :param Application subapp: nested application attached under *prefix*.

-      :returns: a :class:`PrefixedSubAppResource` instance.
+      :returns: a :class:`PrefixedSubAppResource` or
+                :class:`DynamicSubAppResource` instance.

    .. method:: add_routes(routes_table)